 Correspondence regarding requests to return Carlisle Indian School students from the Standing Rock Agency.
 The requests focused on a promise that the term of enrollment for Carlisle was three years rather than five years.

 Former student Dora (here Dorothy) Reinken requests to know from Francis E. Leupp if she is eligible to receive a ticket from Buffalo, New York to Seattle, Washington.

 Correspondence regarding the request of Mrs. William D. Wood to have Vasha Nakootkin transported to Seattle in order to make her home with her.

 William A. Mercer informs Francis E. Leupp that he could not determine the writer of an envelope.
 The envelope contained a list of Carlisle employees as characters in the Book of Esther.

 Augustine Mendoza informs the Office of Indian Affairs of actions taken by James Riley Wheelock regarding the Wheelock's United States Indian Band.
-William A. Mercer further comments on Wheelock's actions and advises the Office make the account known to Agencies and Schools to prevent it...
+William A. Mercer further comments on Wheelock's actions and advises the Office make Wheelock's actions known to agencies and schools to prevent it happening again.